 What should you ask your doctor about acute myeloid leukemia?

-It is important to have frank, open, and honest communications with your doctor about your condition.
-Your doctor and the rest of the cancer care team want to answer all of your questions.
+It is important to have open and honest communications with your doctor about your condition.
+Ask about anything you don’t understand or want to know more about.
 For instance, consider these questions: